Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

+The works \cite{DKRV} and \cite{KRV} provide a probabilistic setup to address the issues of conformal bootstrap and in particular the DOZZ formula.
 In this paper we address the second problem: we prove that the probabilistic expression given in \cite{DKRV} for the structure constants is indeed given by the DOZZ formula.
-Our result should be considered as an integrability result for LCFT and in particular for GMC.
-As such it constitutes the first rigorous proof of integrability in GMC theory.
+Our result should be considered as an integrability result for LCFT and in particular for the specific GMC measure defined in two dimensions by exponentiating the GFF on the Riemann sphere.
+As such it constitutes the first nontrivial rigorous integrability result in GMC theory.
+Let us mention as supplementary materials the manuscripts \cite{KRVjhep,varg} which summarize the content of this paper.

 Many integrability formulas for GMC theory (in the one dimensional context) have been conjectured in statistical physics in the study of disordered systems.
-In particular an explicit formula for the moments of the total mass of the GMC measure on the circle was proposed by Fyodorov and Bouchaud \cite{fybu} (for generalizations to other 1d geometries see \cite{FLeR}).
-It turns out that their formula is a particular case of the conjectured one point bulk structure constant for LCFT on the unit disk with boundary (these formulas can be found in \cite{nakayama}).
-The recent work of R\'emy \cite{remy} demonstrates that our approach in this paper can be adapted to the case of the disk to give a proof of the Fyodorov-Bouchaud formula.
+In particular an explicit formula for the moments of the total mass of the GMC measure on the circle (based on exponentiating the free boundary GFF) was proposed by Fyodorov-Bouchaud \cite{fybu} (for generalizations to other 1d geometries like the segment see the work by Fyodorov-Le Doussal-Rosso \cite{FLeR} and Ostrovsky \cite{ostrovsky2, ostrovsky}).
+It turns out that their formula is a particular case of the conjectured one point bulk structure constant for LCFT on the unit disk with boundary (these formulas can be found in Nakayama's review \cite{nakayama}).
+The recent work of Remy \cite{remy} demonstrates that the approach in this paper can be adapted to the case of the disk to give a proof of the Fyodorov-Bouchaud formula.
+These methods were further extended by Remy-Zhu to the case of an interval in \cite{zhu}.
 More generally, we believe the methods developed in this paper and the previous companion paper \cite{KRV} will lead to numerous new integrability results in the field of GMC.